anik1612/ema-john-server/README.md

 # Ema-John E-Commerce

-A single page social task app where user can select available volunteer task and register for free & admin can make a new volunteer task.
+A single page E-commerce website where user can explore new products and then he can buy something using credits card.

 [Live Website](https://ema-john-simple-83889.web.app/) | [Live API Server](https://ema-john-as.herokuapp.com/)